Understanding the Protection of Personal Information Act (POPIA) and its Applicability in South Africa

 Who does POPIA apply to?
 POPIA applies to both public and private bodies that process personal information in South Africa.
 The act casts a wide net in terms of its scope, encompassing a broad range of entities and individuals.
 It is important to understand who falls under the purview of POPIA to ensure compliance with the act.

 Private Sector: POPIA applies to all private companies, regardless of their size or industry, if they process personal information.
-This includes but is not limited to businesses, non-profit organizations, and professional practitioners.
+This includes but is not limited to businesses, non-profit organisations, and professional practitioners.

 Public Sector: All governmental departments, municipalities, and state-owned entities are subject to POPIA.
 It is vital for public institutions to implement measures to protect personal information and ensure compliance with the act.